Raspberry Pi Remote Access and VNC Optimization: Complete Remote Desktop Guide

 # Fix permissions

-echo "VNC display reset"
+echo "VNC display reset completed"

 }